 Lectures are held in the winter of each year.

-Should you wish to be added to our Academic Lectures Series mailing list, to receive notice of this upcoming lecture series, please subscribe to DCA emails online through this link and select “Academic Lectures” as one of your areas of interest, or contact the DCA directly.
+Should you wish to be notified of upcoming Academic Lectures Series events in the winter of 2015, please subscribe to our DCA email through the below link and select “Academic Lectures” as one of your areas of interest, or contact the DCA directly.

 China Changes the Guard